Cradle 2 the Grave

 The inciting incident occurs at 12 minutes when Tony's crew steals black diamonds from a secure facility, unknowingly taking stones wanted by Taiwanese intelligence agent Su and crime lord Ling, setting events in motion..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This shows the protagonist's commitment to Ling kidnaps Vanessa to force Tony to retrieve the black diamonds.
+This reveals the protagonist's commitment to Ling kidnaps Vanessa to force Tony to retrieve the black diamonds.
 Tony must team up with Su to get his daughter back, entering a dangerous world beyond petty crime., moving from reaction to action.

 The Collapse moment at 76 minutes (75% through) represents the emotional nadir.
-Here, The exchange goes wrong, Vanessa remains captive, the diamonds are in Ling's hands, and Tony is beaten down—everything has failed., indicates the protagonist at their lowest point.
+Here, The exchange goes wrong, Vanessa remains captive, the diamonds are in Ling's hands, and Tony is beaten down—everything has failed., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 81 minutes initiates the final act resolution at 80% of the runtime.
 Tony realizes he must trust others and work as a true team.
 He combines his street skills with Su's tactical knowledge to formulate a final rescue plan., demonstrating the transformation achieved throughout the journey.